janecicdarijan/Script_Pranks-database/README.md

 ---

+## 🛡️ Safe Testing Environment

+To ensure a safe experience while exploring these scripts, we recommend using one of the following methods:

+### 1. Windows Sandbox (Recommended)
+If you are on Windows 10/11 Pro or Enterprise:
+* Enable **Windows Sandbox** in "Turn Windows features on or off".
+* Run the sandbox, copy the code into a Notepad file, and save it as `.bat` or `.vbs`.
+* Everything you do inside the Sandbox is deleted once you close it.

+### 2. Virtual Machines (VM)
+Use software like **VirtualBox** or **VMware** to create an isolated Windows environment.
+This is the gold standard for testing scripts without any risk to your host operating system.

+### 3. Review the Code
+Always right-click a script and select **Edit** to view the source code.
+Our scripts are transparent and commented so you can learn exactly how they work before execution.

+---

 ## 🤝 Contributing
 Do you have an old script that is missing from our database?
 Contributions are welcome!
 * **Fork** the repository.